 Sure, one can use a calculator for these daily tasks, but that's a nuisance.
 More importantly, it's easy to become so dependent on a calculator that critical skills are lost.

 Math Fluency MattersSimply put, core math skills matter.
 Multiplication and general math fluency matters.

 If children can more easily memorize math fundamentals, they can continue forward with confidence.
 No more hating math.

-Big Brainz was created as a fun, yet effective way to automatize math fundamentals like multiplication.
+Imagine Math Facts (formerly Big Brainz) was created as a fun, yet effective way to automatize math fundamentals like multiplication.
 After all, when kids have fun with math, they are also more confident learners.

-To learn more about fun math games, math-fact fluency, and Big Brainz, browse our blog topics list at the right.
+To learn more about fun math games, math-fact fluency, and Imagine Math Facts, browse our blog topics list at the right.